an0nfunc/ALHP/README.md

 1. Comment or remove ALHP repo entries in `/etc/pacman.conf`.
 2. Downgrade packages with `pacman -Suuy`.
+3. Clear pacman's package cache with `pacman -Scc`.
-3. Uncomment/add your desired repos to `/etc/pacman.conf` and update with `pacman -Suy`.
+4. Uncomment/add your desired repos to `/etc/pacman.conf` and update with `pacman -Suy`.

 ## Matrix